-This function writes a record which has been transferred

-Syntax void usrput (char workio,

-long returncode, long record_length,

-char record);

-workio This argument is a 1 Kbyte area, which is made available by FLAM as a work area each time a user input/output function is invoked and which is not altered by FLAM record length This argument contains the record length in bytes.

-Return codes A description of the return codes can be found in Appendix
+This function writes a record which has been transferred by FLAM sequentially.
+Syntax void usrput (char workio , long returncode , long record_length , char record); Arguments workio This argument is a 1 Kbyte area, which is made available by FLAM as a work area each time a user input/output function is invoked and which is not altered by FLAM between the calls. returncode This argument returns a return code to the invoking program. record_length This argument contains the record length in bytes. record This argument is the record buffer.
+Return codes A description of the return codes can be found in Appendix A, Return codes.